 Thank you, Vegan Month of Food, for giving me the opportunity to put another recipe with poppy seeds on my blog!
 Poppy seeds are blue and that is today’s Vegan MoFo promt.
 And I cannot tell you how much I love poppy seeds.
 I love them so much that I’ll scoff at those lemon poppy seed muffins you probably like, because they don’t contain more than homeopathic doses of my favourite seeds.
-I am going for 100 % poppy seeds instead!
+With this Danish Poppy Seed Cake I am going for 100 % poppy seeds instead!

 To make the crust, beat coconut oil and sugar until light and fluffy.

 Add sugar and mix until a crumbly dough forms.
 Make sure the fat is incorporated completely.

 Press the dough into the pan and place in the fridge.

 To make the topping, beat the coconut oil and 125 g sugar (1/2 cup plus 2 tablespoons) until fluffy.